yaronr/dockerfile/ddclient/README.md

-Dynamic DNS client
+**Dynamic DNS client
+**

+Use this to register a server in a DNS that supports dynamic DNS.

+Usage:
-entrypoint.sh {dynamic_dns_server} {your_domain} {password} {dynamic_dns_protocol} {host} {sleep_interval_sec}
+`docker run --rm yaronr/ddclient:latest  {dynamic_dns_server} {your_domain} {password} {dynamic_dns_protocol} {host} {sleep_interval_sec}`

-Example:
-  entrypoint.sh dynamicdns.park-your-domain.com mydomain.com 12345 namecheap www

-{sleep_interval_sec} default = 3600, -1 means execute once and exit.
+{sleep_interval_sec} default = 3600, -1 means execute once and exit, with the appropriate exit code.
+Any other number / default - This process will exit, if the DNS registration is not successful (or it is terminated / interrupted).
+Otherwise it will continuously update the DNS.

 All other params are required.

-This process will exit, if the DNS registration is not successful (or it is terminated / interrupted).

-I use this process in CoreOS, as a 'sidekick' process that runs on the same machine as my VPN service, and I use this to update the IP of my VPN (which is also a Docker instance).
+**Example:
+**

+`docker run --rm yaronr/ddclient:latest dynamicdns.park-your-domain.com mydomain.com pass1234 namecheap my-dns-server-name
+`

+I created this for two reasons:

+1) I have a VPN client (yaronr/softether) that runs as a service, on a random hosts in my cluster.
+Using this, I can always refer to my VPN as 'my-vpn.my-domain.com' - regardless of where the VPN docker instance will actually run.

+2) As it happens, I use CoreOS.
+Instead of manually doing `export FLEETCTL_TUNNEL=...` every time my cluster moves or one of my nodes die, I use the DDNS name in my export.

+`
+ExecStartPre=/bin/bash -cx  ' \
+  echo "Updating ddns" \
+  /usr/bin/docker run \
+  --rm \
+  yaronr/ddclient:latest dynamicdns.park-your-domain.com multicloud.me pass1234 namecheap vpn-${CLUSTER_NAME} -1'
+`